 Fudgy Black Bean Brownies

-I've had chocolate on my mind.
+I've had chocolate on my mind, and Fudgy Black Bean Brownies hit the spot.
 It's a bad habit but there's no way I'm willing to give it up!

-I've seen different versions of black bean cakes and brownies all over the internet but the two biggest problems I had with the recipes I came across was they either barely had any black beans or all black beans but the texture didn't look quite as appealing and most recipe's called for about 2/3 to 1 cup sugar more then what I had used!
+I've seen different versions of black bean cakes, and brownies all over the internet, but the two biggest problems I had with the recipes I came across was either they had barely any black beans, or all black beans, but the texture didn't look quite as appealing.
+Most recipe's called for about 2/3 to 1 cup sugar more then what I used.

 So last night in my brownie craving state I decided I was going to come up with a black bean brownie recipe with more beans but a traditional fudgy brownie texture and to try and reduce the sugar down.